EldorZang/Advanced-Programming-2-Project/README.md

 # Running
 1. Create a new project:
 `npx create-react-app projectname`
-2. Copy both src and public folders to project directory (over-write new files).
+2. Copy both src and public folders to project directory (overwrite new files).
 3. Navigate to the project directory:
 `cd projectname`
 4. Install dependencies (JQuery, Bootstrap, React-Bootstrap and React-Router):